iotlabtpe/aws-panorama-mlops/README.md

 <img width="1749" alt="Screen Shot 2022-08-24 at 2 12 37 PM" src="https://user-images.githubusercontent.com/61721490/186344017-31736dec-e491-4cce-a383-294305263bd3.png">

-Go back to the Buliding Graph by click on your App name ( default is amplify-oneClick ) on the left menu
+Go back to the Buliding Graph by click on your App name ( default is aws-panorama-mlops ) on the left menu

 Because when we first deploy the APP, it will use the 30 minutes build time out setting for our deployment, we will need to redeploy so the APP will follow our new settings